Sindhura-b/Traffic-Sign-Classifier/writeup_template.md

 ###Design and Test a Model Architecture

 ####1.
 The code for this project is built based on the code provide for LeNet-Lab.
 Before definind the model architecture, the images are preprocessed using grayscale conversion and normalization techniques.
 As a first step, I decided to convert the images to grayscale because the classification of traffic signs is mostly dependent on the features and edges in an image and is independent of the color of the traffic sign.
 Hence, the unnecessary color information is avoided by converting the colored images to grayscale.
 In the second step, images are converted to grayscale as mormalization of the data makes it easier for the  optimizer to find a good solution.
-Normalization of the image dataset is done by subtracting and diving each pixel value by 128. the as Describe how you preprocessed the image data.
+Normalization of the image dataset is done by subtracting and diving each pixel value by 128.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

 Here is an example of an original image and an augmented image: